secretGeek/today-i-learned-staging/google/customsearch_api.md

 At this point you can easily add 'restrictions' to the API key to prevent 'quota theft'.
 So yeh, do that if you want.

-## 2. Create a custom search engine.
+## 2. Create a custom search engine

 You can see your custom search engines here: https://cse.google.com/cse/all